Bautistao2/EDA-and-predictor-for-Employee-Eligible-for-Promotion/README.md

 # Employee Elegible for Promotion  APP (E.E.P)

 HR analytics is revolutionising the way human resources departments operate, leading to higher efficiency and better results overall.
-Human resources has been using analytics for years.
-However, the collection, processing and analysis of data has been largely manual, and given the nature of human resources dynamics and HR KPIs, the approach has been constraining HR.
-Therefore, it is surprising that HR departments woke up to the utility of machine learning so late in the game.
-Here is an opportunity to try predictive analytics in identifying the employees most likely to get promoted through the use of an APP that, by entering some information, predicts whether an employee will be promoted or not.
+Human resources has been using analytics for years; however, the collection, processing, and analysis of data has been largely manual.
+Given the nature of human resources dynamics and HR KPIs, the manual approach has been constraining HR.
+Therefore, it is surprising that HR departments opened up to the utility of machine learning so late in the game.
+Here is an opportunity to use predictive analytics in identifying the employees most likely to be promoted through the use of an app fed with the relevant HR information.

 ## Description